 Squash can be baked, mashed, roasted, stuffed, made into casseroles, soups, breads, and served for breakfast, lunch, or dinner.

 - Wash the squash well to remove any gritty dirt.
 We use a vegetable brush for this task.

 - Place it on a large cutting board that isn’t going to slip around on you.
 A steady surface is essential.

 - You’ll need a sturdy, sharp knife.
 Make sure your knife is long enough to go through the squash.
 No flexible or serrated knives here!

-- Cut the stem end off.
-You don’t want to try to saw through that tough woody stem.
-It also helps to cut a slice off the bottom of the squash, to stabilize it on your cutting board.
+- Cut the tough woody stem end off.
+It also helps to cut a slice off the bottom of the squash, in order to stabilize it on your cutting board.